joshuarlowry/joshualowrycom/docs/Legacy/post/2017-04-19-im-not-here-to-be-in-a-relationship/index.md

 description: I went to a happy hour with a friend at a local bar called Hops Scholar.
 I've been to the bar before, and I really like that they have a wide selection of beers (47 taps) and an easy-going atmosphere.
 They have a chalkboard which typically lists their beers, but this time they told us, \"We have our menu on this app, it is called \[pause, while the bartender turns a placard around\] 'Untapped'\".
 We said, \"Great!\" and ordered a round based on the bartender's initial suggestion and sat down at a table across the room.
 ---

+# I'm not here to be in a relationship
 I went to a happy hour with a friend at a local bar called Hops Scholar.
 I've been to the bar before, and I really like that they have a wide selection of beers (47 taps) and an easy-going atmosphere.
 They have a chalkboard which typically lists their beers, but this time they told us, "We have our menu on this app, it is called \[pause, while the bartender turns a placard around\] 'Untapped'".
 We said, "Great!" and ordered a round based on the bartender's initial suggestion and sat down at a table across the room.

 We both started installing the application.
 Well, first we started downloading it really.
 It took about 5 minutes.